domints/FacebookPhoneMatcher/README.md

 Google CSV can be obtained easily if you store your phonebook on Google Account, by going to https://contacts.google.com/ and clicking Export.
 As for the leak, well, it's up to you :)

-App matches only first phone number for given contact from that list, that might change.
+App matches ~~only first phone number for given contact from that list, that might change~~ both numbers present in contacts.csv.
+Adding that functionality gave me extra 25% results!
 It also doesn't like multiline CSV rows (it's meant to be simple!) so you might want to go through your CSV looking for `"` char and replacing new lines, e.g. in addresses with something nice, like spaces.
 That also might change in the future (if somebody will implement better CSV parsing, or I will have enough will to do this).